Zion National Park Trails

 Echo Canyon

-Sections of Echo Canyon are non-technical when dry.
-The entrance is found along the East Rim Trail.
+Sections of Echo Canyon can be seen when hiking the East Rim - Observation Point Trail.

 You cannot miss the Virgin River that carved Zion Canyon.